williamsnell/ws_content/content/posts/math_composition/index.md

 If we can treat attention head information movement as linear, we gain access to a host of linear algebra tools to analyse the system.
-The promise of this approach is a large and reasonably comprehensive circuit diagram, purely by inspecting the values of the models various weight matrices.
+The promise of this approach is a large and reasonably comprehensive circuit diagram, purely by inspecting the values of the models' various weight matrices.

 I am not the first to try and measure composition this way.
 In [A Mathematical Framework](https://transformer-circuits.pub/2021/framework/index.html),